CyrusOfEden/llegos/README.md

-# llm_net
+# Llegos

-Welcome to llm_net, a toolkit for crafting advanced multi-generative-agent systems.
+Welcome to Llegos, a toolkit for crafting advanced multi-generative-agent systems.

 In the rapidly evolving field of artificial intelligence, multi-agent systems have emerged as a powerful paradigm for modeling complex behaviors and interactions.
 Whether it's a team of robots, a colleciton of software agents, or a group of virtual characters interacting in a video game, the frontier multi-agent systems powered by LLMs remains to be explored.

-That's where llm_net comes in.
-With llm_net, you can create, manage, and simulate a wide variety of multi-agent systems, from the simple to the complex.
+That's where Llegos comes in.
+With Llegos, you can create, manage, and simulate a wide variety of multi-agent systems, from the simple to the complex.
 This toolkit offers a range of features designed to make it simpler to build multi-agent systems.

 ## Features

-1. **Multi-Agent Systems:** With llm_net, you can create systems composed of multiple autonomous agents, enabling rich and intricate behaviors and interactions.
+1. **Multi-Agent Systems:** With Llegos, you can create systems composed of multiple autonomous agents, enabling rich and intricate behaviors and interactions.
-2. **Concurrent Message-Passing:** Communication between agents in llm_net is facilitated through a flexible message-passing paradigm, allowing for efficient and versatile inter-agent dialogue.
+2. **Concurrent Message-Passing:** Communication between agents in Llegos is facilitated through a flexible message-passing paradigm, allowing for efficient and versatile inter-agent dialogue.
 Agents and/or process-based concurrency.
-4. **Event-Driven Architecture:** llm_net embraces an event-driven programming approach, allowing agents to dynamically respond to events occurring within the system.
+4. **Event-Driven Architecture:** Llegos embraces an event-driven programming approach, allowing agents to dynamically respond to events occurring within the system.
 5. **Flexibility:** The toolkit provides foundational structures, namely GenAgent and GenNetwork, for you to develop and customize your own autonomous agents and networks.
-This flexibility allows you to tailor llm_net to suit your unique requirements and use cases.
+This flexibility allows you to tailor Llegos to suit your unique requirements and use cases.

 ## Elegant Abstractions

-llm_net centers around three abstractions: Messages, Generative Agents, and Generative Networks.
+Llegos centers around three abstractions: Messages, Generative Agents, and Generative Networks.
 These elements work together to facilitate complex interactions and behaviors in your multi-agent systems.

 ## Messages

-Communication is facilitated through the [Message](./llm_net/message.py) data model.
-In llm_net, a Message carries various forms of information, requests, or commands, acting as the primary conduit for inter-agent communication.
+Communication is facilitated through the [Message](./Llegos/message.py) data model.
+In Llegos, a Message carries various forms of information, requests, or commands, acting as the primary conduit for inter-agent communication.

 Messages have the following attributes: